Probing anomalous Higgs boson couplings in Higgs plus jet production at NLO QCD with full $m_t$-dependence: Introduction

-In the SM, the LO one-loop amplitude has been calculated in Ref.~\cite{Baur:1989cm}, NLO results beyond the HTL were first obtained for the high transverse momentum region~\cite{Melnikov:2016qoc,Lindert:2018iug}.
-The NLO result for general kinematics has first been obtained numerically~\cite{Jones:2018hbb,Becker:2020rjp,Neumann:2018bsx}, the top quark mass effects have been studied in detail in Ref.~\cite{Chen:2021azt}.\\ On the analytic side, after the relevant two-loop master integrals have become available~\cite{Bonciani:2016qxi,Bonciani:2019jyb,Frellesvig:2019byn}, the full NLO calculation based on analytic results for the two-loop integrals has been completed in Ref.~\cite{Bonciani:2022jmb}, including both top and bottom masses as well as a comparison of the on-shell and $\overline{\mathrm{MS}}$ schemes to renormalise the top quark mass.
+In the SM, the leading order (LO) one-loop amplitude has been calculated in Ref.~\cite{Baur:1989cm}, NLO results beyond the HTL were first obtained for the high transverse momentum region~\cite{Melnikov:2016qoc,Lindert:2018iug}.
+The NLO result for general kinematics has first been obtained numerically~\cite{Jones:2018hbb,Becker:2020rjp,Neumann:2018bsx}, the top quark mass effects have been studied in detail in Ref.~\cite{Chen:2021azt}.
+Numerical results for the two-loop amplitude for Higgs plus jet production with full top quark mass dependence also have been calculated in Ref.~\cite{Czakon:2021yub} in the framework of the full next-to-next-to-leading order (NNLO) corrections to inclusive Higgs production, a study of the Higgs boson transverse momentum spectrum through the combination of this calculation with a parton shower has been presented in Ref.~\cite{Niggetiedt:2024nmp}.\\ On the analytic side, compact analytic expressions for the one-loop amplitudes for Higgs~+~4 parton scattering, providing an efficient way to calculate the NLO real radiation contributions, have been presented in Ref.~\cite{Budge:2020oyl}.
+After the relevant two-loop master integrals have become available~\cite{Bonciani:2016qxi,Bonciani:2019jyb,Frellesvig:2019byn}, the full NLO calculation based on analytic results for the two-loop integrals has been completed in Ref.~\cite{Bonciani:2022jmb}, including both top and bottom masses as well as a comparison of the on-shell and $\overline{\mathrm{MS}}$ schemes to renormalise the top quark mass.
 Two-loop bottom quark mass effects also have been studied in Ref.~\cite{Pietrulewicz:2023dxt}.
 Mixed QCD-EW corrections have been presented in Refs~\cite{Bonetti:2020hqh,Becchetti:2021axs,Bonetti:2022lrk}, partial EW corrections are considered in Refs.~\cite{Becchetti:2018xsk,Davies:2023npk,Haisch:2024nzv}.
 NNLO results for Higgs plus jet production in the HTL are available already since some time ago~\cite{Boughezal:2015dra,Boughezal:2015aha,Caola:2015wna,Chen:2016zka,Campbell:2019gmd,Chen:2019wxf,Chen:2021ibm}.
 Higgs production in association with one or multiple high-energy jets is available within the {\tt HEJ} framework~\cite{Andersen:2023kuj,Andersen:2022zte}.
 In Ref.~\cite{Liu:2024tkc}, light quark mediated Higgs boson production in association with a jet at NNLO and beyond is considered in the framework of resummation.